-Zwingli had arrived at a clearer understanding of its truths, and had more fully experienced in himself its renewing power.
+Zwingle had arrived at a clearer understanding of its truths, and had more fully experienced in himself its renewing power.
 The fall of man and the plan of redemption were the subjects upon which he dwelt.
-"In Adam," he said, "we are all dead, sunk in corruption and condemnation."-Wylie, b.
-8, ch.
-9. "Christ ... has purchased for us a never-ending redemption....
-His passion is ... an eternal sacrifice, and everlastingly effectual to heal; it satisfies the divine justice forever in behalf of all those who rely upon it with firm and unshaken faith."
+"In Adam," he said, "we are all dead, sunk in corruption and condemnation."
+"But Christ has purchased for us an everlasting deliverance."
+"His passion is an eternal sacrifice, and has a perpetual efficacy; it satisfies the divine justice forever upon behalf of all who rely upon it with a firm, unshaken faith."
 Yet he clearly taught that men are not, because of the grace of Christ, free to continue in sin.
-"Wherever there is faith in God, there God is; and wherever God abideth, there a zeal exists urging and impelling men to good works."-D'Aubigne, b.
-8, ch.
-9.
+"Wheresoever there is faith in God, there God himself abides; and wheresoever God is, there is awakened a zeal which urges and constrains men to good works."

-Such was the interest in Zwingli's preaching that the cathedral was filled to overflowing with the crowds that came to listen to him.
+Such was the interest in Zwingle's preaching that the cathedral was filled to overflowing with the crowds that came to listen to him.
 Little by little, as they could bear it, he opened the truth to his hearers.
 He was careful not to introduce, at first, points which would startle them and create prejudice.
-His work was to win their hearts to the teachings of Christ, to soften them by His love, and keep before them His example; and as they should receive the principles of the gospel, their superstitious beliefs and practices would inevitably be overthrown.
+His first work was to win their hearts to the teachings of Christ, to soften them by his love, and keep before them his example; and as they should receive the principles of the gospel, their superstitious beliefs and practices would inevitably be overthrown.

 Step by step the Reformation advanced in Zurich.
 In alarm its enemies aroused to active opposition.
-One year before, the monk of Wittenberg had uttered his No to the pope and the emperor at Worms, and now everything seemed to indicate a similar withstanding of the papal claims at Zurich.
-Repeated attacks were made upon Zwingli.
-In the papal cantons, from time to time, disciples of the gospel were brought to the stake, but this was not enough; the teacher of heresy must be silenced.
-Accordingly the bishop of Constance dispatched three deputies to the Council of Zurich, accusing Zwingli of teaching the people to transgress the laws of the church, thus endangering the peace and good order of society.
+One year before, the monk of Wittenberg had uttered his "No" to the pope and the emperor at Worms, and now everything seemed to indicate a similar withstanding of the papal claims at Zurich.
+Repeated attacks were made upon Zwingle.
+In the popish cantons, from time to time, disciples of the gospel were brought to the stake, but this was not enough; the teacher of heresy must be silenced.
+Accordingly the Bishop of Constance dispatched three deputies to the Council of Zurich, accusing Zwingle of teaching the people to transgress the laws of the church, thus endangering the peace and good order of society.
 If the authority of the church were to be set aside, he urged, universal anarchy would result.
-Zwingli replied that he had been for four years teaching the gospel in Zurich, "which was more quiet and peaceful than any other town in the confederacy."
-"Is not, then," he said, "Christianity the best safeguard of the general security?"-Wylie, b.
-8, ch.
-11.
+Zwingle replied that he had been for four years teaching the gospel in Zurich, "which was more quiet and peaceful than any other town in the confederacy."
+"Is not then," he said, "Christianity the best safeguard of the general security?"

-The deputies had admonished the councilors to continue in the church, out of which, they declared, there was no salvation.
-Zwingli responded: "Let not this accusation move you.
-The foundation of the church is the same Rock, the same Christ, that gave Peter his name because he confessed Him faithfully.
-In every nation whosoever believes with all his heart in the Lord Jesus is accepted of God.
-Here, truly, is the church, out of which no one can be saved."-D'Aubigne, London ed., b.
-8, ch.
-11. As a result of the conference, one of the bishop's deputies accepted the reformed faith.
+The deputies had admonished the councillors to continue in the church, out of which, they declared, there was no salvation.
+Zwingle responded: "Let not this accusation move you.
+The foundation of the church is the same Rock, the same Christ, that gave Peter his name because he confessed him faithfully.
+In every nation whoever believes with all his heart in the Lord Jesus is accepted of God.
+Here, truly, is the church, out of which no one can be saved."
+As a result of the conference, one of the bishop's deputies accepted the reformed faith.

-The council declined to take action against Zwingli, and Rome prepared for a fresh attack.
-The Reformer, when apprised of the plots of his enemies, exclaimed: "Let them come on; I fear them as the beetling cliff fears the waves that thunder at its feet."-Wylie, b.
-8, ch.
-11. The efforts of the ecclesiastics only furthered the cause which they sought to overthrow.
+The council declined to take action against Zwingle, and Rome prepared for a fresh attack.
+The reformer, when apprised of the plots of his enemies, exclaimed, "Let them come on; I fear them as the beetling cliff fears the waves that thunder at its feet."
+The efforts of the ecclesiastics only furthered the cause which they sought to overthrow.
 The truth continued to spread.
 In Germany its adherents, cast down by Luther's disappearance, took heart again, as they saw the progress of the gospel in Switzerland.